ChalmersLibrary/import-marc-to-folio/README.md

-# Import marc data to folio
+# Import marc to folio
 Two scripts to simplify testing of importing marc data to FOLIO.

 ## Setup